 Maya Burhanpurkar, Research Assistant, Perimeter Institute

 Tracy Rogers, Assoc.
 Professor, Anthropology & Director, Forensic Science Program, University of Toronto

-Attendees had opportunity to engage in discussion with women in STEM careers in small groups.
+Attendees will then engage in small-group discussions with women in STEM careers.